-In order for us to evaluate your eligibility for insurance coverage, we request that you provide a blood or other body fluid sample for HIV testing and analysis.
-The test that will be performed will determine the presence of antibodies to the HIV virus.
-By signing and dating this form, you agree that the HIV antibody test may be performed on your blood or other body fluid sample and that underwriting decisions may be based on the test results.
-A positive test result will adversely affect your insurance application.
+In order for us to evaluate your eligibilty for insurance coverage, we request that you provide a blood sample for testing and analysis.
+One of the tests that will be performed will determine the presence of antibodies to the HIV virus.
+By signing and dating this form, you agree that the HIV antibody test may be performed on your blood sample and that underwriting decisions may be based on the test results.
+A positive test will adversely affect your insurance application.
 It also may result in uninsurability for life, health, or disability insurance for which you may apply in the future.